 But when it was all done, we had nice smooth walls.
 The texture on the walls was so thick that it required multiple layers of drywall mud to be added and smoothed.

-Looking back on this DIY, if we would have known how intense this project was, we would have saved up and paid to have it done.
+Looking back on this DIY, if we had known how intense this project was, we would have saved up and paid to have it done.

 Painting Interior Walls